Non-Asymptotic Analysis of (Sticky) Track-and-Stop: Background

 \section{Background}

-We focus on multi-armed bandit problems $\bm\varphi = \{ \varphi_k\}_{k \in [K]}$ with $K \in \mathbb{N}$ arms, where $\varphi_k$ is a probability distribution with mean $\mu_k$.
+We focus on bandit problems $\bm\varphi = \{ \varphi_k\}_{k \in [K]}$ with $K \in \mathbb{N}$ arms, where $\varphi_k$ is a probability distribution with mean $\mu_k$.
 We denote by $\bm\mu = \{ \mu_k \}_{k \in [K]}$ the vector of the means of the distributions.
-As usual in the literature (see \eg \cite{garivier2016optimal,degenne2019non}), we focus on distributions that belong to a canonical exponential family \cite{cappe2013kullback} (\eg Gaussian with known variance, Bernoulli distributions).
-It is well known that such distributions are fully characterized by their means.
+As usual in the literature (see \eg \cite{garivier2016optimal,degenne2019non}), we focus on distributions that belong to a canonical exponential family\footnote{These include Gaussian with known variance and Bernoulli distributions.
+See \citet{cappe2013kullback}.} It is well known that such distributions are fully characterized by their means.
 For convenience, we will refer to a bandit model $\bm\varphi$ directly by its vector of means $\bm\mu$.
 We denote by $\Theta \subseteq \mathbb{R}$ an open set that defines the possible means of the distributions.
 We consider the general case where $\bm\mu \in \Mcal \subseteq \Theta^K$.
-Moreover, we assume a finite answer space $\Ical$, along with access to a set-valued function $i^{\star}: \Mcal \mapstoto \Ical$, which maps each model $\bm\mu \in \Mcal$ to the set of all the answers that are correct for the bandit instance $\bm\mu$.
+This allows to include in our analysis also structured settings such as Lipschitz \citep{wang2021fast} or unimodal bandits \citep{poiani2024best}.
+Indeed, since $\mathcal{M}$ is any subset of $\Theta^K$, it can directly encode the constraints imposed by these structures.\footnote{For completeness, we show in \Cref{app:structured} how to encode these structures through $\mathcal{M}$.} Moreover, we assume a finite answer space $\Ical$, along with access to a set-valued function $i^{\star}: \Mcal \mapstoto \Ical$, which maps each model $\bm\mu \in \Mcal$ to the set of all the answers that are correct for the bandit instance $\bm\mu$.

 At each step $t\in\Naturals$, the learner chooses an action $A_t\in[K]$ and observes a sample $X_t\sim\varphi_{A_t}$.
 Let $\Fcal_t=\sigma(A_1, X_1, \dots A_t, X_t)$ be the $\sigma$-field generated by the interactions with the bandit model up to time $t$.
 Then, a pure exploration algorithm receives as input a confidence level $\delta \in (0, 1)$, and implements the following procedures: (i) a $\Fcal_{t-1}$-measurable \emph{sampling rule} which selects the action $A_t\in [K]$ based on the past observations, (ii) a \emph{stopping rule} $\tau_\delta$ which is a stopping time w.r.t. $(\Fcal_t)_{t\in\Naturals}$ and controls the end of the data acquisition phase, and (iii) a $\Fcal_{\tau_\delta}$-measurable \emph{recommendation rule} $\hat{\imath}_{\tau_\delta} \in \Ical$ that denotes the guess of the statistician for a correct answer for $\bm\mu$.
 A pure exploration algorithm is \emph{$\delta$-correct} on $\mathcal{M}$ if it satisfies $\Prob_{\bm\mu}(\hat \imath_{\tau_{\delta}} \notin i^{\star}(\bm\mu))\le\delta$ for all $\bm\mu\in\Mcal$.
 The goal is building algorithms which are $\delta$-correct and that minimize the expected stopping time, \ie $\mathbb{E}_{\bm{\mu}} \left[ \tau_\delta \right] = \sum_{k \in [K]} \mathbb{E}_{\bm{\mu}}[N_{k}(\tau_\delta)]$, where $N_{k}(t)$ is the number of samples collected for arm $k \in [K]$ up to time $t$.
 In the following, we denote by $\bm{N}(t)$ the vector $\left( N_1(t), \dots, N_K(t) \right)$.